G-W-C/NCD-IIOT-Gateway/README.md

 The Robustel docs reference a CLI command set but fail to provide a complete picture of how to utilize it.\
 Much time was spent debugging to make sense of the command set in the documentation.......

-#### Methods
+#### Methods of Access
-We have two options to complete our goal of using the I/O on this device:
+Various methods will be used to access the I/O with Node-RED:
-- ~~Unbind the gpio from the host OS~~ (While this does work quite well and gives you the most direct control, I have left it out of this tutorial unless someone asks for it.)\
+- ~~Unbind the gpio from the host OS~~ >(While this does work quite well and gives you the most direct control, due to its complexity, I have left it out of this tutorial unless someone asks for it)\

-- Utilize the host OS through and API\
+- Utilize the host OS CLI Commands\
-We will use both options to gain access to the I/O with Node-RED.
+- Scrape data from the host OS APP by monitoring application files.
+- HostOS APP configurations and protocol conversion (Modbus)

 ## Enabled SSH
 To Expose the DI and DO SSH access must be enabled.\